 Minted by The China Gold Coin Corp, the 2018 Gold Panda will contain 30g of fine gold as opposed to the usual weight of 31.103 grams.
 This changed from the usual one troy ounce in 2016.

 This is a brand new Gold Panda coin in mint condition and will come loose for small orders, in blister packs of ten for larger orders, and in boxes of 450 for very big orders.
 If youd like to protect each coin individully, these coin capsules will fir perfectly.

-This year, this annually changing coin has the Hall of Prayer for Abundant Harvests in the Temple of Heaven in Beijing encircled by ‘People’s Republic of China’ in Chinese on one side, and a single panda holding a bamboo branch on the reverse.
+This year, this annually changing coin has the Hall of Prayer for Abundant Harvests in the Temple of Heaven in Beijing encircled by ‘People’s Republic of China’ in Chinese on one side, and a single panda delicately holding her cub on the reverse.

 To determine which mint each coin was minted at, the manufacturing mint should be inscribed in the plastic seal around the edge of the coin.

 There are several mints that produce these coins and these include Shenzhen, Shanghai, Beijing and Shenyang – all falling under the umbrella of the People’s Bank of China.

 The face value of this coin is 500 Yuan.

 The Chinese Gold Panda was first issued in 1982 by the People’s Republic of China.

 It is one of the few bullion coins that changes its design annually, although in 2001 a freeze was announced and this lead to the 2001 and 2002 coins having the same design.

 Due to customer protestation, this decision was reversed in 2003 and a new design is issued every year.